University of Agder: Student culture

 At campus Kristiansand, the heart of the university building is the axis that stretches from the "wandering hall" by the main entrance, to the canteen.
 The library, two cafés, a book store, the largest lecture halls and other facilities are located along this axis.

 Every autumn, experienced students organizes events, stands, competitions and "social groups" to welcome the newly arrived students.
 Students also organizes several cultural, charitable and athletic associations.
-In addition to this, UiA offers student accommodation on campus as well as a gym, where students are offered membership on discounted prices.
-The facilities include a well-equipped gym, a crossfit room, a swimming pool, as well as several changing rooms equipped with saunas.
+In addition to this, UiA offers student accommodation on campus as well as a gym.

-Virtually all athletic activites at campus Kristiansand is organized by Kristiansand Studentidrettslag (KSI), while the teams at campus Grimstad constitutes Grimstad Studentidrettslag (GSI).
+Virtually all athletic activity at campus Kristiansand is organized by Kristiansand Studentidrettslag (KSI), while the teams at campus Grimstad constitutes Grimstad Studentidrettslag (GSI).
 Membership is offered to students of UiA and other institutions of higher education in the area only.
 Sports offered at one or both of the campuses includes football, golf, handball, floorball, basketball, volleyball and multiple martial arts.
 The male student lacrosse team in Kristiansand is a notable exception, as it operates independently from KSI.
 Teams from KSI and GSI competes in local leagues as well as selected regional and/or national tournaments.

 Students at UiA also organizes several orchestras and choirs, political and non-profit/charitable associations, as well as associations specific to the different programs.
 The pubs and concert venues "Østsia" (East side/wing) and "Bluebox" is located at campus Kristiansand and Grimstad, respectively.
 The students at UiA does not shy away from the general nightlife, however, as they frequent the pubs, bars and clubs in downtown Kristiansand and Grimstad.

-In the summertime, students enjoy hanging out along Agder's scenic beaches, often equipped with volleyball courts.
-The "city beach" in Kristiansand is a widely roamed location in the warmer months, and the waiting lines for the volleyball courts can be frustratingly long.
-The annual festival "Palmesus" is hosted on the same beach, and is a popular event for locals, students and tourists alike.
+International collaboration

+The university of Agder is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Transport and infrastructure

 Both campuses are located some distance outside their respective city centers, along the E18, one of eastern/southern Norway's major roadways (E18 becomes the equally important E39 right after passing the campus in Kristiansand).

-Campus Kristiansand is served by virtually all bus routes in the city, as it lies along the city's central bus corridor.
-Therefore, it has numerous connections to local areas and neighboring municipalities alike.
-It also has several parking lots, with very reasonable prices for students (11kr/day).
-The bike infrastructure is pretty well-developed.
-Several bus routes carries travellers from campus to the city center (5-6 minutes travel time), where the Kristiansand bus, train and ferry terminal is located, as well as to Kristiansand airport.